Rockwell hardness testers

 How it works

-As said earlier, the Rockwell method measures the permanent depth of indentation produced by a force/load on an indenter.
 The Rockwell hardness is determined by the application of a preliminary test force (minor load or preload), followed by an additional load (major load) to reach the total required test load.
 The minor load provides the zero or reference position.
 The major load is applied and held for a predetermined amount of time (dwell time) to allow for elastic recovery.
 Then the major load is removed, while still maintaining the minor load.

 Rockwell testing machines

 In the early stage of your interest in our testers, our sales team will gather the required information to offer a product adapted to your individual requirements.
 Do not hesitate and ask for customized solutions on both software and hardware.
-In close cooperation with our customers we will develop and supply the right configuration for your job.
+In close cooperation with our customers we will develop and supply the right configuration for the job.